rotheconrad/F100_Prok_Recombination/README.md

 rm -r ${rbm_dir}/
 ```

-*The all vs all genome pair computation with aai.rb can take a while.
+*The all vs all genome pair RBM computations can take a while.
 There are many ways to parallalize this step if you are working on a cluster and we recommend following the best practices for your particular cluster.
 One quick method, you can use the bash split command to break up the genes_filenames_allV.txt file into many smaller files, say like 50 lines per file and then run several instances of the while read loop as separate jobs.*

 ```bash
 split -l 50 -a -d genes_filenames_allV.txt genes_filenames_allV_